Khon Kaen: Urban development

+Remote sensing studies have identified a substantial increase in built-up land between 1990 and 2015, largely through the conversion of agricultural land.
+This pattern of outward urban expansion has been accompanied by increasing landscape fragmentation and linear development along major transport corridors, particularly Mittraphap Road.

 Climate

 Khon Kaen's climate is categorized as tropical savanna (Köppen climate classification Aw), with winters that are dry and very warm.
 Temperatures rise until April, a very hot month, with an average daily maximum of 36.3 °C. The monsoon season runs from May until October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.